 The main problem with comparing Squier and Epiphone is that Fender has an extra level in their guitar hierarchy.
 Where Gibson jumps straight to Epiphone, Fender has their Mexican-made Player Series.

 In my opinion, the Squier Standard Strat is better compared to a guitar like the Epiphone LP-100, which is a stripped-down version of the Epi Les Paul Standard.
-Both guitars are in a similar price range, and both feature similar quality.
+Both guitars are in a similar price range, and they both feature similar quality.

 So, really we have a few separate comparisons when it comes to Epiphone vs Squier by Fender.
 We have the Epiphone Les Paul Standard PlusTop PRO against the Fender Player Series Strat.
 These are outstanding intermediate-level guitars and some of the top guitars in the $600 range.

 Then we have the Squier Standard Strat and the Epiphone Les Paul 100.
 These are among the best electric guitars around $300, and either is a great choice for series beginners.